andrew/ultimate-awesome/README.md

 - [awesome-mac](https://github.com/teamy/awesome-mac) - 这个repo是开发人员和设计人员的一系列令人敬畏的Mac应用程序和工具.
 - [awesome-tf2-devs](https://github.com/tf2-software-enthusiasts/awesome-tf2-devs) - Curated list of development-related projects in the Team Fortress 2 space.
 - [awesome-montreal](https://github.com/ubermuda/awesome-montreal) - A curated list of awesome things to do in Montreal.
-- [awesome-RDM](https://github.com/UB-Mannheim/awesome-RDM) - A curated list of awesome RDM resources for researchers and organisations.
 - [awesome-wanchain](https://github.com/wanchain/awesome-wanchain) - A collection of resources related to Wanchain.
 - [awesome-face-swap](https://github.com/xh-liu-tech/awesome-face-swap) - A collection of resources on face swap.
 - [awesome-gif](https://github.com/ycaihua/awesome-gif) - A curated list of awesome gif tools & scripts.